wso2/choreo-samples/sfdc-new-campaign-to-aws-ses-email/readme.md

-Use template (Salesforce New Campaign to AWS SES Email) to send an email upon new campaign addition in Salesforce.
+# Salesforce New Campaign to AWS SES Email
 ## Use case
-At the execution of this template, each time new campaign is added in salesforce, AWS SES email will be added containing all the defined fields in campaign SObject.
+At the execution of this sample, each time new campaign is added in salesforce, AWS SES email will be added containing all the defined fields in campaign SObject.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_campaign_to_aws_ses_email <newProjectName>`
 * Salesforce account
 * AWS account